jdjakub/phd-thesis/ch-bl.md

 \begin{figure}
 \centering
 \includegraphics[width=8cm]{scene-tree-example.png}
 \caption[BootstrapLab scene tree]{Example of how nested tree fields are represented (right) vs. the rendered output (left).
-The right-hand half is the temporary state view discussed in Section\ \ref{implement-temporary-infrastructure}.}
+The right-hand half is the temporary state view discussed in Section\ \ref{implement-temporary-infrastructure}, where curly braces and commas have been dropped from the notation.
+The \texttt{+}/\texttt{-} signs are UI controls for expanding and collapsing tree nodes, respectively.}
 \label{fig:scene-tree}
 \end{figure}

 For interaction, we need to expose the platform's ability to listen for user input.
-In BootstrapLab, we execute a named code sequence in the substrate from JavaScript event handlers, which now function as "device drivers" (Figure\ \ref{lst:devdrv}).
+In BootstrapLab, we would execute a named code sequence in the substrate from JavaScript event handlers, which now function as "device drivers" (Figure\ \ref{lst:devdrv}).

 \begin{figure}
 \begin{lstlisting}[language=JavaScript]